 Orange Harp: Stylish shopping for a modern generation.
 Buy goods straight from the makers, knowing that everything is high quality and ethically produced.
 This is an app for socially conscious shoppers, providing a great service and even better peace of mind.

-iScape: Valuable tool for homeowners who need to get a fresh vision for their yard or landscape.
+iScape: a Valuable tool for homeowners who need to get a fresh vision for their yard or landscape.
 Save time and money by visualizing your new landscape before you break ground.
 Without this app, landscaping ideas can be extremely difficult to convey to others, which makes the whole process far more stressful than it needs to be.

 YPlan: Currently only available in New York, SF, and London, this little app is the best tool available for finding awesome events, even at the last minute.
 YPlan provides a curated list of events and allows users to book tickets with just a couple of taps (with multiple payment options, including Apple Pay).
 YPlan enables spontaneity by giving you access to hot events and entertainment whenever you’re ready to go.